 Facebook Health Care Alumni Page: A place to connect with relevant alumni.

-- Evaluate projects submitted by the Mayo Clinic Ventures.
-For students with a background in the natural sciences, economics, managements studies or mathematics.
+Mayo Innovation Scholars: Evaluate projects submitted by the Mayo Clinic Ventures.
+For students with a background in the natural sciences, economics, management studies or mathematics.

 People considering an MHA may also want to consider: